Claudio-BF/hgmt_pet/README.md

 ## Installation and Setup Guide

-Follow these steps to install and set up the TOF-PET simulation using Kapton Laminar MCPs.
+Follow these steps to install and set up the simulation.
 A Linux operating system is required.

 ### 2. Install Required Software